-On 21 November 2006, AT requested the BIR to confirm that the period to collect the deficiency excise taxes upon the Company's mining operations from July 1991 to August 1994 (the "Masbate Taxes") had lapsed.
-The BIR issued a Ruling confirming that the period to collect the Masbate Taxes had prescribed.
+On November 21, 2006, AT requested the BIR to confirm that the period to collect the deficiency excise taxes upon the Company's mining operations from July 1991 to August 1994 (the "Taxes") had lapsed.
+The BIR issued Ruling confirming that the period to collect the Masbate Taxes had prescribed.
 Relying upon the Ruling, AT wrote-off from its books the amount corresponding to the Masbate Taxes.